Antithymocyte Globulin (Rabbit)

 American Society for Blood and Marrow Transplantation (ASBMT) practice guideline committee position statement on chemotherapy dosing in obesity: Utilize actual body weight (full weight) to calculate mg/kg dosing for hematopoietic stem cell transplant conditioning regimens (Bubalo 2014).

 Allow vials to reach room temperature, then reconstitute each vial with SWFI 5 mL to a concentration of 5 mg/mL.
 Rotate vial gently until completely dissolved.
-Prior to administration, further dilute for infusion, each 25 mg vial should be diluted in 50 mL saline or dextrose (total volume is usually 50 to 500 mL depending on total number of vials needed per dose).
+Prior to administration, further dilute for infusion, each 25 mg vial should be diluted in 50 mL NS or D5W (total volume is usually 50 to 500 mL depending on total number of vials needed per dose).
 Mix by gently inverting infusion bag once or twice.

 IV: The first dose should be infused over at least 6 hours through a high-flow vein.
 Subsequent doses should be administered over at least 4 hours.
 Administer through an in-line 0.22 micron filter.
 Premedication with corticosteroids, acetaminophen, and/or an antihistamine may reduce infusion-related reactions.
 Reducing the infusion rate may minimize infusion reactions.